wderocco8/ZipSurf/README.md

 6. Open the application using the provided link (note: the Google Docs API will only work if "127.0.0.1" is replaced with "localhost" due to constraints on authorized javascript origins)

 ## Online Deployment
-For this project, I used Firebase Hosting to deploy my site,  To try deploying it yourself, you can simply use the folder that you downloaded above and follow these steps:
+For this project, I used Firebase Hosting to deploy my site,  To try deploying it yourself, you can use the folder that you downloaded above and follow these steps:

 1. open root of project directory (cd ZipSurf)
 2. run the following commands